All Episodes

 Sure.

-The famous Borley Rectory in England, called England's most haunted house for years, The entity began writing when one pastor or Episcopalian moved in and his wife seemed to really somehow activate this sympathy, sort of a sympathical rapport with the entity and began to write
+The entity began writing when one pastor or Episcopalian moved in and his wife seemed to really somehow activate the sympathy, a sort of a sympathical rapport with the entity, and began to write to Mary Ann, the priest pastor's wife.

-So, one of the investigators of that famous case, Morley Gregory Burns some years ago, but sent me specimens of that handwriting of a ghost.
+So one of the investigators of that famous case, Borley Regby Byrne, some years ago, but sent me specimens of that handwriting of a ghost.

 I've included that in the book as well.